 The Viking myths are true.
 The gods of Asgard are preparing for war.
 Trolls, giants, and worse monsters are stirring for doomsday.
-To prevent Ragnarok, Magnus must search the Nine Worlds for a weapon that has been lost for thousands of years.
-When an attack by fire giants forces him to choose between his own safety and the lives of hundreds of innocents, Magnus makes a fatal decision.
+To prevent Ragnarok, Magnus must search the Nine Worlds

-Sometimes, the only way to start a new life is to die. . . .
+Sometimes, the only way to start a new life is to die....

-THE HAMMER OF THOR
+THE HAMMER OF THOR Macnus Chase and the Gods of Ascard